joshuacox/name-generator/README.md

 NOUN_FILE=alternative-nouns/us_presidents.list ADJ_FILE=alternative-adjectives/positive.list ./name-generator.sh
 ```

+#### benchmarks

+`./benchark.sh`

+The rust implementation was able to achieve 2 million results with at max 3 duplicates max in under 35 seconds

 ## Language Deathmatch!!!

 what language is fastest?
 I have sh, bash, zsh, c, python, javascript, and rust now in this project: